miroslavpopovic/auth-sample-openiddict/README.md

 [IdentityModel](https://github.com/IdentityModel/IdentityModel) is used for discovery, token validation, access token management, etc. Alternatively, [OpenIddict client](https://kevinchalet.com/2022/02/25/introducing-the-openiddict-client/) could be used instead, once it is released.

+Note that the JavaScriptBffClient sample is using [Duende.Bff]() library, so it is a kind of a cheat.
+There is no alternative utility available for OpenIddict.
+However, you can check out [this sample](https://github.com/damienbod/AspNetCoreOpeniddict) by Damien Bowden that includes Blazor BFF setup using OpenIddict and [Yarp](https://microsoft.github.io/reverse-proxy/).

+For any other type of samples, check out official [OpenIddict samples repository](https://github.com/openiddict/openiddict-samples).

 ## Projects

 ### Auth